Tammy Wynette: Other works

-Death
+Illness and death

 Wynette was plagued by health problems throughout her life.
-Her health declined even more in the final years of her life and she began to look more frail.
+Her health declined even more in the final years of her life and she began to look frailer.
 Nashville writer Alanna Nash recalled watching one of Wynette's final music videos and remembered her physical condition: "Tammy looked ancient, like a plant that had withered up about to die.
 I thought, 'this woman is dying – why isn't somebody doing something?'"
-Wynette died on April 6, 1998, while sleeping at her Nashville, Tennessee home.
+Wynette died on April 6, 1998, while sleeping at her Nashville, Tennessee, home.
 She was 55 years old.
 Husband George Richey and Wynette were sleeping all day on adjacent living room couches when he discovered that evening that she was dead.
 Her death was certified by her doctor, Wallis Marsh, who flew from Pennsylvania to make it official.
 He stated in his original report that Wynette died from a blood clot in her lung.

 In the days following her death, performers and other industry insiders reacted to her death.
 "She'll always be dear to me.
 She'll always be special.
 She'll always live in our memories," said Dolly Parton.
 "Tammy Wynette was an American original, and we will miss her," said Bill and Hillary Clinton.
 "We once made a record called One of a Kind," commented producer Billy Sherrill.
 "There are no more words.
-The words have all been said," he added.
+The words have all been said", he added.

 A public memorial service, attended by about 1,500 people, was held at Nashville's Ryman Auditorium on April 9, 1998.
 The service was televised live by cable networks CNN and The Nashville Network.
-Parton gave remarks and performed a specially written song, closing her performance with a chorus from "I Will Always Love You."
+Parton gave remarks and performed a specially written song, closing her performance with a chorus from "I Will Always Love You".
 Country stars Wynonna Judd and Lorrie Morgan also performed while Merle Haggard offered his performance through a prerecorded video.
 Eulogies were given by other notable country artists, including Naomi Judd.
-A private, graveside service had been held earlier with a crypt entombment at Nashville's Woodlawn Memorial Park Cemetery.
+A private, graveside service had been held earlier with a crypt entombment at Nashville's Woodlawn Memorial Park.

 According to her daughters, a will written by Wynette years prior had provided a trust.
 The specifics of the trust included money to be given to her four daughters over a period of time.
 The yellow legal pad which included this information (written by Wynette herself) was missing in the days following her death.
 Instead, Wynette's daughters were denied their inheritance of their mother's will by George Richey.
 Executive decisions were instead given to Richey and his brother, Carl Richardson.
 Richey received a one million dollar estate policy, along with an additional 1.4 million dollars on his own insurance policy.
 According to daughter Jackie, Richey was "evasive" when asked about the daughters' own payouts.
 Surprised by the will, Wynette's daughters began to question their mother's death.